HTTPArchive/almanac.httparchive.org/src/content/en/2021/media.md

 )
 }}

-Put simply, almost every page contains image content and effectively all pages serve up _some_ sort of imagery (even if it's just a background or favicon).

 The impact that all of these images have is hard to overstate.
 [As the Page Weight chapter highlights](./page-weight), images are still responsible for more bytes per page than any other resource type.
-However, year-over-year, image transfer size has decreased.
+However, year-over-year, per-page image transfer sizes have decreased.

 {{ figure_markup(
   image="mobile-image-transfer-size-by-year.png",